 Order picking is the process of selecting a specific amount of inventory from a fulfillment center, then preparing it to fulfill an order that is placed by an individual end customer.
-Order fulfillment—along with shipping, storage and receiving—is an integral part of any ecommerce company’s supply chain.
-It is often cited as being one of the most labor intensive and expensive activities associated with running a business that sells physical goods; it can be done by people, or in some cases by automation or robots.
+Order fulfillment—along with shipping, storage and receiving—is an integral part of any ecommerce company’s supply chain and inventory management process It is often cited as being one of the most labor intensive and expensive activities associated with running a business that sells physical goods; it can be done by people, or in some cases by automation or robots.
 And the importance of getting it right (shipping the correct, or the incorrect product to a customer) can determine a customer’s loyalty and impact future sales.
 Picking errors in manufacturing warehouses can slow-down production lines, while inefficient order picking in DCs weighs down profits.
 Adding to the cost pressure, companies like Walmart and Amazon are forcing other retailers and distributors to adapt to free one day or same day shipping.
 Therefore it is necessary to understand the different types of order picking methods to be able to make informed decisions to optimize your fulfillment operations and enhance your customer satisfaction.

 Order Picking Methods

-Depending on the needs of your business and physical size of the products that you sell, there might be order picking methods that are more efficient and cost effective.
+Depending on the needs of your business and physical size of the products that you sell, there might be order picking systems that are more efficient and cost effective.
 Consider the benefits and drawbacks of the different types listed below.
 If you work with a third-party logistics (3PL) provider they can help assist you in making navigating the best ecommerce fulfillment options for your business.